A group of bottles of wine

 She adds, “We thought that was the heart-breaking end to this story.
 But never under-estimate Ukrainians!”

-Katherine and John Vellinga, her husband and business partner, have been to Ukraine several times since the start of the full-scale invasion to work on initiatives to help the country and to ensure the survival of their own business.
-On John’s most recent trip to Ukraine in March 2024, he traveled through Moldova to Odesa where he met with the displaced, yet brave winemaker and Artwinery employees.
+Katherine and John Vellinga, her husband and business partner, have been to Ukraine several times since the start of the full-scale invasion and war to work on initiatives to help the country and to ensure the survival of their own business.
+On John’s trip to Ukraine in March 2024, he traveled through Moldova to Odesa where he met with the displaced, yet brave winemaker and Artwinery employees.
 “I heard of what they were doing and had to go see it for myself.
 At the time, there were constant air strikes on Odesa, so it was concerning, but I have the utmost admiration for these amazing people and wanted to support them in any way that I could,” John says.

 A group of people posing for a photo